-Summary of Framework Response: The document states that Terms of Use would provide a “framework for the use of non-public WHOIS data,” notably “appropriate limitations” on use, “proper procedures” for access, and “other safeguards and public policy considerations.”
-The document goes on to state, “In general, the non-public WHOIS data must be used for the purposes [for which] it was provided, and it must not be forwarded to unauthorized third parties.
+Summary of Framework Response: Terms of Use would provide a “framework for the use of non-public WHOIS data,” notably “appropriate limitations” on use, “proper procedures” for access, and “other safeguards and public policy considerations.”
+“In general, the non-public WHOIS data must be used for the purposes [for which] it was provided, and it must not be forwarded to unauthorized third parties.”

-Comment: The use of Terms of Use in this context is unexceptional.
+Comment: The use of Terms of Use in this context is unexceptional, and ALAC supports the concept.

-The statement that WHOIS data “must be used for the purposes [for which] it was provided” points to a potential “Achilles heel” for any plan for access – it depends a great deal on the purposes specified at the time of collection.
-Data collected for use in WHOIS should thus be accompanied by an extensive list of the purposes for which WHOIS data will be accessed.
-However, the statement -- that the data must be used “for the purposes it was provided” for – appears to goes further than GDPR.
-This requires a neutral legal analysis.
+The statement that “In general, the non-public WHOIS data must be used for the purposes it was provided” is somewhat ambiguous.
+We read this to mean “In general, the non-public WHOIS data must be used [by the Authenticated User] for the purposes [for which] it was provided [to the Authenticated User].
+If this is the intended meaning, ALAC supports this aspect of the recommendation.

-The statement that WHOIS data “must not forwarded to unauthorized third parties” raises a question that is not answered in this Framework – who is an “unauthorized third party”?
-This could be narrowly construed so that literally only the “authenticated user” can receive and view the data.
+The impact of this proposal depends on who is considered an “unauthorized third party.””
+If viewed narrowly, only the “authenticated user” can see the data.
 This would be an impractical result.
-Many (if not most) types of access will require that the data be shared with other parties who should be considered “authorized” for access to be meaningful.
+In many cases, the data will need to be shared with necessary related parties, who should be considered “authorized” for access to be meaningful.

-For example, where an attorney or other designated representative is accessing the data on behalf of a client; the client should be an “authorized party,” so the data can be shared with the client.
+For example, if an attorney, investigator or other designated representative is accessing data on behalf of a client; the client most likely needs to see the data.
+This raises further issues.

-However, this raises further issues that would need to be resolved.
 How would the registry operator or registrar know that representative has been appointed?
 Does the registry operator or registrar need to know who the client is?
 How could they be reasonably assured that the representative represents that client (or any client)?
 Will the contracted party, or even the Authenticating Body, be required to verify the “authorized party complications arising from identifying the right attorney for the purpose of verifying "authorized party" to a data request?
+These are all solvable, but they need to be solved.

 Similarly, where data is being accessed for use in a UDRP proceeding, it must be shared with the UDRP provider or the complainant (as the case may be).
-These types of access should be “reasonably expected” and are not “incompatible” with the underlying purpose.
-ICANN needs to clarify that those involved in the purpose for which access was sought will be considered “authorized persons.”
+In this example, both the type and scope of access would appear to be “reasonably expected” and “not incompatible” with the original purposes of collection.

+ICANN needs to clarify the meaning of “authorized persons.”
+It seems reasonable that those involved in the particular purpose for which access was sought should be considered “authorized persons.”
 Of course, it should go no further than that; personal data should not be retained for future use or to aggregate a database or for any other new purpose.

 15. Would there be multiple Terms of Use?

-Summary of Framework Response: The Framework contemplates Terms of Use that would have some common terms and some terms that are specific to a particular Eligible User Group.
+Summary of Framework Response: Terms of Use that would have some common terms and some terms that are specific to a particular Eligible User Group.

-Comment: This is, again, reasonable and appropriate – as long as there is sufficient multistakeholder involvement in and oversight of the drafting process, to avoid self-serving terms drafted by and for a particular Eligible User Group (or by an Authenticating Body allied with a User Group).
+Comment: The ALAC supports this recommendation.
+This is, again, reasonable and appropriate – as long as there is sufficient multistakeholder involvement in and oversight of the drafting process, to avoid self-serving terms drafted by and for a particular Eligible User Group (or by an Authenticating Body allied with a User Group).

 16. How would the Terms of Use be developed?

-Summary of Framework Response: The Framework contemplates development by ICANN org “in consultation with the GAC and the European Data Protection Board,” with each “Authenticating Body” responsible for developing “additional safeguards” for the corresponding User Group.
+Summary of Framework Response: ICANN org would develop the Terms of Use “in consultation with the GAC and the European Data Protection Board,” with each “Authenticating Body” responsible for developing “additional safeguards” for the corresponding User Group.